koykov/vector/readme.md

 }
 ```

-Typical parse will make a tree in memory like this:
+Typical parser will make a tree in memory like this:
 <img width="100%" src="static/typical.svg" alt="">
-> **_NOTE:_**  Each arrow represents a pointer, same as an each non-empty string in nodes.
+> **_NOTE:_**  Each arrow represents a pointer, same as each non-empty string in nodes.

 , each node will an instance of struct like this:
 ```go